Fort Smith Itinerary: The Real America

 Driving Tour – Historic District & Downtown Murals: Explore the awe-inspiring murals painted along Garrison Avenue and discover the timeless architecture of 22-block Belle Grove Historic District.

-High Tea at The Clayton House: This restored 1850s home of William Henry Clayton, prosecuting attorney for Judge Parker, contains authentic Clayton Family and period pieces.
-Tour and high tea must be pre-arranged.
+Tour The Clayton House: This restored 1850s home of William Henry Clayton, prosecuting attorney for Judge Parker, contains authentic Clayton Family and period pieces.
+Tour must be prearranged.

 Fort Smith Regional Art Museum: Enjoy permanent and traveling exhibits at one of Northwest Arkansas’ newest additions to the art community.